It's All Relative

-It’s up to us critics to identify the extremes of what we eat during the Elimination Challenge — good and bad.
+It was a pleasure to recognize Traci, who has won so many Quickfires, with her very first Elimination Challenge win.
+Steak is one of those deceptively simple dishes that’s easy enough to cook adequately, but it takes a real master to prepare something as flawless as Traci’s ribeye.
+Her sides were spectacular in themselves: immaculately carved pieces of daikon braised in miso and a stunning cucumber salad in an umeboshi vinaigrette that had a refined balance of faintly bitter and faintly sweet.
+Eating that food, you would never have known that it was cooked in what amounted to a glorified E-Z Bake oven.It’s up to us critics to identify the extremes of what we eat during the Elimination Challenge — good and bad.
 As the cheftestants themselves realized when they judged themselves during the Quickfire, someone has to win, and someone has to lose.
 Even allowing for the conditions in which the food was prepared, the Red Team had a poor showing.
 Each course had something working against it.
 Celina made the bizarre choice of pairing her spanakopita with couscous; Floyd served a salad that may as well have been pre-bagged, and a steak that was simply boring.

 But it was Alex who, alas, took the fall this week: he made not one but four dishes, not a single one of which hit the mark.
 His decision to take responsibility for so much of the menu was a commendable act as a team player, but he spread himself so thin that his food suffered as a result: the tapioca pudding was al dente, the breading on the turkey cutlet was hard, the seitan enchilada was flavorless, and that plate of soggy pasta was just plain crummy.
 Unfortunately, when it comes to the Critics’ Table, it’s not about good sportsmanship, or picking up the slack; it’s about how the food tastes.